-Do: choose the right builder
+12. Do: choose the right builder

 A good builder is more than just a skilled tradesperson.
 Look out for one who has a loyal team they can call on at a moment’s notice; one who provides a clear, agreed payment schedule; and, most of all, one with a positive, problem-solving attitude.

-Do: agree prices with everyone upfront
+13. Do: agree prices with everyone upfront

 One of the most stressful moments in any project is when the invoices arrive – particularly if they’re more costly than expected.
-The blame for this usually lies with you, for not being clear about what you want or changing your mind, and the tradesperson, for not communicating how costs were mounting up.
+The blame for this may lie with you, for not being clear about what you want or changing your mind, or the tradesperson, for not communicating how costs were mounting up.

-Do: have a contingency plan
+14. Do: have a contingency plan

 Extension projects involve remedial work to the existing house – the extent of which is impossible to predict before the build starts and can incur unexpected costs.
 You might also decide to do further planned work at the same time to save on fixed costs for this at a later date.

-Do: be on top of planning consent
+15. Do: be on top of planning consent

 Getting planning consent (if you need it) isn’t the end of the story.
 You will also need to make sure you discharge any conditions they have made on the approval prior to starting on-site.
 These typically include providing details on landscaping schemes or external materials.

-Don’t: use unusual materials
+16. Don’t: use unusual materials

 Asking builders to forego their many years of experience to create something totally bespoke, or to use materials that are alien to them, is not the path to a smooth project.
 You are introducing unknowns into your scheme – which can result in unpredictable cost and scheduling outcomes.
 Go with what the builder knows – in most cases, they do know best.

-Don’t: micro-manage your builder
+19. Don’t: micro-manage your builder

 The building industry has its own unique ways of working, and some elements are not as customer-focused as you might be used to.
 Builders, particularly towards the end of a project, might go missing for the odd afternoon to meet potential new clients, or occasionally they might take a week’s holiday.
 It will all get done in the end.

-Don’t: neglect cash flow
+21. Don’t: neglect cash flow

 Almost any problem on-site during an extension project can be solved with money – and if you haven’t got it to hand, you can’t get anything done.
 Be honest with yourself about your finances and make sure you know where the money is coming from for each invoice.

-Don’t: miss delivery deadlines
+22. Don’t: miss delivery deadlines

 Increasing numbers of home extenders are buying their own materials – especially big ticket items like kitchens and windows.
 Make sure you order the materials early and get them delivered to the site in plenty of time.
 Work out the delivery deadlines with your builder – you don’t want to be the cause of costly delays.

-Don’t: be unclear about who's doing what
+23. Don’t: be unclear about who's doing what

 If you're taking responsibility for individual elements of the project, be clear with your builder where the boundaries lie.
 You might want to take on some of the final fittings, fit the flooring or do your own decorating, but it’s not always straightforward where one job starts and another ends.
 You might be fitting your own doors – but who will fit the door linings?
 If you’re doing the floor finishing, who is responsible for ensuring the floor is level?

-Don’t: let the site get untidy
+25. Don’t: let the site get untidy

 Extensions create a lot of rubble and waste.
 Make sure your builders are in a regular routine of rubble management and, if they’re not, do it yourself.
 It keeps dust down to a minimum and it saves a big job right at the end of the project.
 It will also ensure you can get ‘back to normal’ as quickly as possible once the job is over.

-Don’t: be without dust barriers
+26. Don’t: be without dust barriers

 To avoid getting dust in places where it's impossible to get it out, move all your furniture into storage during the project.
 If you can’t do that, then be strict about wrapping the furniture properly in dust sheets.
 Use dust barriers over doors (such as Dust Guard).
-Additionally, having a wet/dry vacuum around is a good idea if you don’t want to totally ruin your expensive Dyson.
+Additionally, having a wet/dry vacuum cleaner around is a good idea if you don’t want to totally ruin your expensive Dyson.

-Don’t: let children and the building site mix
+27. Don’t: let children and the building site mix

 It goes without saying that having tools, heavy materials and lots of activity in your house is dangerous, particularly for young children.
 Keep your site tidy and ensure that tools get locked away every night by the tradespeople.
 Consider moving children away from the house during the most disruptive elements of the project.

 28. Don’t: start work at the wrong time of the year

-Don’t: forget to get the right insurance
+29. Don’t: forget to get the right insurance

 Despite your best efforts, all sorts of things can go wrong with an extension project.
 The right renovations insurance will help to put your mind at ease.
 Notify your existing home insurance provider of your plans before you start and, if necessary, ensure you buy specialist extension insurance to cover the structural elements – in addition to unexpected mishaps such as materials going missing, or accidents happening to people on-site.

-Do: have a positive mental attitude
+30. Do: have a positive mental attitude

 How you approach the project mentally will have a massive impact on how it affects you.
 Despite all our best efforts, things do occasionally go wrong.
 Are you a problem-solver and constructive, or are you predicting failure before it’s happened?
 Do you go from serenity to full-blown stress in a few seconds, or are you able to shrug your shoulders and deal with difficulties in a positive way?
 Manage your expectations – this is going to be a tricky few months with a mixture of brilliant epiphanies and a fair share of alarms.
 If you can ride the project rollercoaster with a smile, it can make all the difference.
 The outcome, of course, will always be worth it in the end.